nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/localdatetime-patterns.md

   formatting.
 - The character 'T' is allowed to be unquoted, and acts as a single-character literal.
 This is to simplify the very common case where 'T' is used to separate the date and time parts of a value.

+Additionally, a specifier of `lt<...>` is used to embed a `LocalTime` pattern (which may be a standard pattern) in a custom pattern, and likewise a specifier of `ld<...>` is used to embed a `LocalDate` pattern.
+For example, a custom pattern of `'Date: ' ld<d>'; Time: ' lt<T>` will use the standard short format date pattern, and the standard long format time pattern for the appropriate culture for the date and time parts.